TimonPost/quinn/docs/book/src/network-introduction.md

 ## Head-of-line Blocking

 One of the biggest problem/feature in the TCP protocol is the Head-of-line blocking.
-It is a convenient feature because it ensures that all packages are sent and arrive in [order][order].
+It is a convenient feature because it ensures that all packages are sent and arrive in [order][guarantees].
 However, in cases of high throughput (multiplayer game networking) and big load in short time (web page load) this can be catastrophic to your application performance.

 Lets check this animation to demonstrate the issue: